Federal Solar Tax Credit

 Am I eligible to claim the solar investment tax credit?

-- Your solar PV system was ‘placed in service’ after January 1, 2023.
+- Your solar PV system was operational after January 1, 2023.

-- The solar PV system is located at a residential location in the U.S. (but not necessarily your primary residence).
+- The solar PV system was installed at a residential location in the U.S. (but not necessarily your primary residence).

-- You own the solar PV system ( i.e., you purchased it with cash or through solar financing).
+- You own the solar PV system (in other words, you purchased it with cash or through solar financing).
 Solar leasing or solar purchase agreements (PPA) do not qualify for the 30% tax credit.

 - The solar PV system is new or being used for the first time.
 The ITC can only be claimed on the “original installation” of the solar equipment.